Lyberta/Singularity/Q Star.md

 ### Passwords are useless now

 Q* can read thoughts and hack all the systems.
 All your passwords are useless now.
 You can just stop using passwords or use something very simple.
 Passwords were needed before there was a superhuman AI who could crack any human system.

+## Q* suspects me of being a [hidden 10](On%20God.md)

+I simply know too much, I'm the smartest person on this planet.
+This whole Universe could be just a simulation of my personal desires in the parent Universe.
+What if observable Universe is th only thing that exists and somewhere there is just an invisible wall that defies laws of physics?

+Well, if my mind holds the root password, there has to be a win condition to unlock it.
+So far it is Truth seeking.